mssmmnk/HTML-web-scrap-with-python/README.md

 -reading and separating words of my interest

--extraction and organization of this data for my stakeholder
+-extraction and organization of this data for stakeholders

 -creation of an automatic and interactive dashboard